RidwanSharkar/Fretboard-2.0/README.md

 ________________________________________________________________________________________________________________

-IMPLEMENTATION 1: INTRACTIVE FRETBOARD DISPLAY FOR MUSIC THEORY EXPLORATION
+[IMPLEMENTATION 1] INTRACTIVE FRETBOARD FOR MUSIC THEORY EXPLORATION

 A simple Array of all of the notes in the western scale [A, A#, B, C, C#, D, D#, E, F, F#, G, G#] are iterated through and wrapped around (%) to extract the correct notes from the appropriate chord formula.
 For instance, the C Major chord consists of 1-3-5, or C-E-G, and will be highlighted upon user selection.